bryceaskey/anthocyanin-accumulation/README.md

 - imagePath - directory where all images which will be used to regression training and testing are saved
 - absorbancePath - full file path to .csv file containing sample names and corresponding NAI
   - sampleNumColumn - column number in .csv file which contains sample names
-  - sampleNAIColumn - column number in .csv file which contains NAI data
+  - NAIColumn - column number in .csv file which contains NAI data
 - heatmapPath - directory where all images which heatmaps will be generated from are saved

 Alternatively, individual functions can be called manually by the user.
 To use this apporach, the main working directory which contains all code files must first be set with the command setwd().
 All functions and packages must be loaded into the R environment manually using the source(), install.packages(), and library() commands.
 See lines 27 - 58 of main.R to view all necessary functions and packages.